Mubwindi trail in Bwindi

 Mubwindi trails can be used during gorilla trekking and nature walks and birding activities in Bwindi at any time of the year, however, there are months that are better than the rest.
 The dry months are the best to visit Bwindi and use this trail because since there is little or no rainfall, the trail remains dry and passable, the vegetation around the trail is short and thin with great views of the animals and the roads leading to the park are passable.

 Travelers can still visit Bwindi and use Mubwindi trail for nature walks and birding activities in the rainy season of March to May and October to November but they should know that during this time, the trekking trails are muddy and slippery which reduces the speed of walking, the vegetation is tall and thick with unclear views of the park animals and the roads connecting to the park are impassable.

-Ruhija sector is located on the eastern side of Bwindi in southwestern Uganda and can be accessed using road transport or air transport within a single day.
+Accessing Ruhija by road: Ruhija sector is located on the eastern side of Bwindi in southwestern Uganda and can be accessed using road transport or air transport within a single day.
 Road transport takes 9-10 hours from Kampala via Masaka, Mbarara, Kabale, kanungu to Ruhija sector.
-Travelers coming from Kigali city to Ruhija sector of Bwindi can use Katuna birder in Kabale or Cyanika border in Kisoro and this journey takes 4-5 hours.
+Travelers coming from Kigali city to Ruhija sector of Bwindi national park can use Katuna birder in Kabale or Cyanika border in Kisoro and this journey takes 4-5 hours.

-Travelers that want to access Ruhija sector of Bwindi in a quick way can fly to Kisoro airstrip from Entebbe international airport or Kajjansi airstrip using airline companies such as Fly Uganda, Aerolink Uganda, and Bar Aviation Uganda.
+Accessing Ruhija by flight: Travelers that want to access Ruhija sector of Bwindi national park in a quick way can fly to Kisoro airstrip from Entebbe international airport or Kajjansi airstrip using airline companies such as Fly Uganda, Aerolink Uganda, and Bar Aviation Uganda.
 The journey takes 1 hour and 45 minutes to Kisoro airstrip and getting to the region takes a few hours using road transport.